Artist in Residence Program 2020

 b) The artist should be independent, and capable of working and living on his or her own.

-d) The artist should understand the purpose of his or her visit to ACAC, and be able to be present for more than 55 days of the residency period.
+d) The artist should be understand the purpose of his or her visit to ACAC, and must be able to stay during the period for which they are invited.

 e) The artist should be able to lead a community life with the other artists on the program.